-One of the major challenges for the telecommunication community is to provide diverse broadband services everywhere.
+ONE of the major challenges for the telecommunication community is to provide diverse broadband services everywhere.
 IEEE 802.16 provides broadband access with performances similar to wired xDSL systems, which surpass current 3G mobile data rates.
-IEEE standard 802.16 forms the basis of the WiMAX certified technology.
+The IEEE standard 802.16 forms the basis of the WiMAX certified technology.
 [1] [2] [3]

-Every wireless system suffers from challenging radio propagation characteristics, so does WiMAX.
-The achievable signal-to-noise ratio (SNR) and therewith the data rate decreases with an increasing link distance.
-This results in low SNR at the cell border.
+Every wireless system suffers if the radio propagation characteristics become challenging, so does WiMAX.
+The achievable signalto-noise ratio (SNR) and therewith the data rate decreases with an increasing link distance.
+This results in low SNRs at the cell border.
 Shadowing, which leads to non lineof-sight (NLOS) communication, further reduces the perceived signal quality.
 The introduction of relay stations may significantly enhance the link quality leading to throughput enhancements and coverage extensions [4].
-Thus, relays allow providing ubiquitous broadband access economically to everyone, even to subscribers in remote places.
-Such a relay enhanced IEEE 802.16 network can provide ubiquitous radio coverage under challenging environmental conditions, achieve high QoS requirements, and it allows for efficient frequency reuse.
+Thus, relays allow providing ubiquitous broadband access economically to everyone. even to subscribers in remote places.
+Such a relay enhanced IEEE 802.16 network can provide ubiquitous radio coverage under challenging environmental conditions, achieve high QoS requirements, and it allows for efficient frequency re-use.
 Furthermore, an economic and scalable deployment and operation is possible, since the network can be flexibly adapted to changing users' behavior or environmental conditions.

 Several multihop concepts for frame-based MAC protocols have been developed so far.
 The wireless LAN standard HiperLAN/2 (H/2) contains a direct mode that allows terminals to communicate directly.
-The H/2 access point (AP) is coordinating the access, so both terminals must be in the coverage area of the AP's broadcast channel [5].
+The H/2 access point (AP) is coordinating the access, so all terminals that transmits and receives packets via multiple hops must be in the coverage area of the AP's broadcast channel [7].
+This excludes a coverage extension by means of relays.
 Another concept, called the beacon concept, relies on the H/2 option for sector antennas, where an AP transmits the broadcast messages and the following MAC frame through each sector antenna sequentially [6].
-The third proposal, the subframe concept, realizes multihop communication without special standard options.
+Although WiMAX does not foresee such an option for sector antennas, the frame buildup of this concept is similar to the centrally controlled MAC frame proposed in this paper.
+The third proposal, the subframe concept, realizes multihop communication without special standard options [5].
 The AP allocates periods within its MAC frame for relay stations.
-The relay station can use these periods to act as an AP, thus generating an individual MAC frame (called subframe) for the terminals that are associated to the relay [7].
+The relay station can use these periods to act as an AP, thus generating an individual MAC frame (subframe) for the terminals that are associated to the relay.
+This promising concept inspired the design of the multihop subframe presented in this paper.